 About the author

-Rubin is a certified Digital Transformation Specialist and Agile Coach with 8 years of work experience across different transformation journeys in the industries of Telecommunications, Multimedia, and Fintech.
+Rubin is a certified Digital Transformation Specialist and System Coach with 9 years of work experience across different transformation journeys in the industries of Telecommunications, Multimedia, and Fintech.
 Rubin’s main interests include strategic marketing of technology innovation, positioning of the value proposition as well as building autonomous teams for the development, delivery, and longevity of tech products in the market.
-As a preacher of patience and continual improvement, his favorite phrase is “Do not boil the ocean.“
+As a preacher of patience and continual improvement, his favorite phrase is “Do not boil the ocean.”